Trigger finger release surgery and treatment

-For a lot of people trigger finger gets better on its own.
-However, if episodes are regular or have resulted in the permanent bending of a finger or thumb which gets in the way of everyday life, a check-up by a GP is recommended and he or she may advise a range of treatment depending on the severity of the condition.
+For a lot of people, trigger finger is a condition that gets better on its own.
+However, if episodes are regular or have resulted in the permanent bending of a finger or thumb which gets in the way of everyday life, a check-up by a GP is recommended and they may advise a range of treatments depending on the severity of the condition.

-There are levels of treatment depending on the severity of the condition, and these include:
+There are levels of treatment options depending on the severity of the condition.

 - Avoiding activities which cause pain combined with taking non-steroidal anti-inflammatory drugs

 - Strapping the affected digit to a plastic splint to restrict movement